slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - When people feel they have a choice, they walk into your trap that much more easily.
 - Tone of voice is a big clue to know with whom we are negotiating.
 The analytical cold guy is very patient.
 The assertive guy (eg. Trump) wants to make it fast.
 For the accomodator, the relationship is the most important.
 - On negotiation you don't need to match the other person mood, you should be playful and smart, taking the other to mirror your good mood also.
 - Mirroring and reword. repeating the last one to three words of the other person.
-It opens up people's brain.
+It opens up people’s brain.
 Its' very effective.
 Test the firmness of what they want.
 People didn't even realize it.
 - Instead of details use interesting testimonials that allow people to relate.

 > *'Control the options: get others to play with the cards you deal.' -- Robert Greene (31st law of power)*